 If you don’t know what you are good at or what your talent is… that’s is A-okay my friend.
 This is a time to try new things.
 Things you have always wanted to do, things you never heard of till someone told you about it.

 Don’t overwhelm yourself with trying too many.
 Trying to juggle too many things at once everything could all come crashing down and that means you might give up.
 Also, Don’t just try one thing and call it a day.
 Pick one or two things to try out for a couple of weeks or for a month.
 However, don’t get upset if something doesn’t work out.
 IT WILL BE OKAY.
 You cant be good at everything.
 You will fail and that is okay.
-That is apart of self-improvement, apart of the growth.
+That is a part of self-improvement, a part of growth.
 Knowing you tried, knowing you failed, and not letting that stop you.

 Realize that whatever you just did was NOT YOUR Talent.
 Try something else.
 Once you find a few talents you are really good at, work on them develop them, and expand on them.